plan9better/notes/(200) Notes/Haskell/Haskell.md

 - Implement some [Data Structures and/or algorithms](Data%20Structures%20and%20Algorithms.md) in haskell and use them in a [Project](Projects.md), for example by making a [Java](Java.md) library in haskell to use [Red Black Trees](Red%20Black%20Trees.md) to store some data.
 - Finish book "Learn [Physics](Physics) with functional programming".

+### Introduction
-This note is following the book "[Learn You a Haskell for Great Good!](https://learnyouahaskell.com/)"
+This note is following the online book "[Learn You a Haskell for Great Good!](https://learnyouahaskell.com/)", and is structured mostly like it (That is, in that order).

 ### Functions
 In Haskell functions play a key role.
 They work a bit like math functions, a function can only take 1 argument at a time but you can make it seem like it takes more by currying, that is function composition.
 For example: